lukebaggett/Link-to-the-Past-Battle/README.md

 It's a simple Game Boy Advance game written in C. Sprites and the background are taken from [this game](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_A_Link_to_the_Past).

 ###Quick Play in a Web Browser
-Download [LTTPBattle.gba](https://github.com/lukebaggett/Link-to-the-Past-Battle/blob/master/LTTPBattle.gba) and use this emulator: http://endrift.github.io/gbajs/
+[Download LTTPBattle.gba](https://github.com/lukebaggett/Link-to-the-Past-Battle/raw/master/LTTPBattle.gba) and load it into this in-browser GBA emulator: http://endrift.github.io/gbajs/

 ###Installation
     Install these packages: